Why Level 1 Background Checks Can Be a Big Mistake

 As we’ve seen, the level 1 background check is a very basic check.
 Because the level 1 background check is a name-only check and only searches local and state records, it takes the least amount of time to conduct, of all the background checks.

 The amount of time a level 1 background check takes depends on several factors, including the accuracy of the information provided by the subject of the search.
-Other factors that influence the time it takes are how many places the subject has lived and whether the subject has used legal names beside their current name.
+Other factors that influence the time it takes are how many places the subject has lived and whether the subject has used legal names besides their current name.

-According to a 2020 report from the University of South Florida, how long it takes for a Level 1 background check in Florida is 2 to 3 days.
+According to a 2020 report from the University of South Florida,7 how long it takes for a Level 1 background check in Florida is 2 to 3 days.
 However, it is possible for a level 1 background check to take as little as one day or less.
 In fact, it could be a nearly instant check.
 But, if the employer does not have the correct identification to conduct the search, the background check could take much longer.

 Level 1 Background Check: Florida Official Definition

-As previously explained, the State of Florida is the only state that actually defines the term “Level 1” background check, which is codified in Chapter 435 of the Florida State Statutes pursuant to Florida State Statute 435.03(1).
+As previously explained, the State of Florida is the only state that actually defines the term “Level 1” background check, which is codified in Chapter 435 of the Florida State Statutes pursuant to Florida State Statute 435.03(1).4

 According to section (1) of this statute, if a job position requires that the potential employee be screened according to the Florida Level 1 Background Check, the check will include: